OWASP/DVSA/AWS/LESSONS/LESSON_05.md

 # LESSON #5: Broken Access Control

-The DVSA applicaiton has some admin functions.
+The DVSA application has some admin functions.
 Although these functions are not available through the standard API calls, the function that receives the API calls has permissions to invoke any function.
-Since the function is vulnerable to [code injection](../LESSONS/LESSON_01.md) is it possible to invoke admin function using the standard API calls.
+Since the function is vulnerable to [code injection](../LESSONS/LESSON_01.md) it is possible to invoke admin function using the standard API calls.

-This means that by invoking the right funciton at the right time, we can skip the payment.
+This means that by invoking the right function at the right time, we can skip the payment.
 But, first, we start with the normal flow:

 - `{"action": "new", "cart-id": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx", "items": { "<item-id>":<qty>, "<item-id>":<qty>, ... }}`